grafana/grafana-plugin-examples/examples/datasource-streaming-backend-websocket/README.md

 This repository contains a streaming data source plugin complete with WebSocket integration.
 ## Overview

-The Streaming Backend WebSocket Data Source Plugin demonstrates the integration of a backend WebSocket service as a custom data source within Grafana.
-This plugin serves as a reference implementation for developers seeking to incorporate WebSocket-based data sources into their Grafana dashboards for streaming data scenarios.
+The Streaming WebSocket Backend Data Source Plugin serves as a reference implementation for developers seeking to incorporate WebSocket-based services into their Grafana dashboards for streaming data scenarios.

 The plugin connects to the backend through a streaming connection and the backend establishes a connection to an external WebSocket server.